 Temples, museums, amusement parks and lookout points - Hong Kong has a great variety of sights to explore.
 Why not visit the Man Mo Temple?
 Or the night-time market in Temple Street?

-Taoist temple is one of the most frequented temples in Hong Kong.
+Taoist temples are some of the most frequented temples in Hong Kong.
 While the older Hong Kong residents pray to Man, God of Literature, and the God of War, Mo, you can go up to the altar and collect a box of prophecy sticks.
 Shake the box until one of the sticks falls out – then go to one of the fortune-teller stalls and get to know your future.

 If you want to see classical Chinese art and calligraphy, you have come to the right place.
 Apart from a solid collection of classical work, the highlight of Hong Kong’s Museum of Art is the collection of old photographs and prints from the Colonial era.